Associate Administrator Academies for Early Learning

 ESSENTIAL DUTIES AND RESPONSIBILITIES: to perform this position successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 In addition to the requirements listed below, regular attendance in the workplace is an essential function of this position.

 - Regular attendance at Employer’s place of business and/or during particular hours, as assigned, is an essential function of this position.
 Employee must comply with and follow YWCA’s attendance policy at all times, unless a reasonable accommodation is requested and granted, as required by law.

-- Hires, supervises, evaluates, counsels and terminates assigned Is committed to working as a member of the Early Learning Academy Leadership Team to assist the ELA Administrator in accomplishing goals and results.
+- Hires, supervises, evaluates, counsels and terminates assigned Is committed to working as a member of the Academy for Early Learning Leadership Team to assist the AEL Administrator in accomplishing goals and results.